Best rental yields in Paris

 The French capital is considered a safe bet when it comes to buying to rent in Paris.
 Discover the best area to invest in Paris, according to your wishes and expectations in terms of profitability.

 The 20th arrondissement is a district full of qualities, authentic and charming.
-Located in the industrial heart of the capital, it’s an lively and dynamic district.
+Located in the industrial heart of the capital, it’s a lively and dynamic district.

 It is also known for its flowery alleys, colourful houses and its artists’ studios such as the Villa de l’Ermitage.
 You soon forget that you are in the capital.
 More than 90% of the housing in this area are main houses and approximately a quarter of the households are owners.